AnyChart/docs.anychart.com/Gantt_Chart/Date_and_Time_Formats.md

 ### String

-In you data, you can use strings with dates or date/times
+In you data, you can use strings with dates or date/times.
+They can be organized according to various patterns – see the [Date/Time Syntax](../Common_Settings/Text_Formatters#date/time_syntax) section to learn more.

+Anychart automatically converts strings to [Date objects](#date_object).
+For example, the string `"2018-01-15"` is equivalent to `new Date("2018-01-15")`.
+To make sure that strings are interpreted correctly, you should also set the [input date/time format](inputdatetimeformat\(\)).

-For example, *January 15, 2018* =
+Here is the default string pattern: *January 15, 2018* =

 * `"2018-01-15"`
 * `"2018-01-15T00:00:00.000Z"`

-Anychart automatically converts such strings to [Date objects](#date_object).
-In other words, the string `"2018-01-15"` is equivalent to `new Date("2018-01-15")`.

-**Note:** When you use strings, it is highly recommended to explicitly set the [input date/time format](inputdatetimeformat\(\)).
-Otherwise, the way how they are interpreted may be affected by users' browser settings.
+When you use this pattern, explicitly setting the input format is not necessary but still highly recommended.
+Otherwise, the way how dates are interpreted may be affected by users' browser settings.

 Sample Code